N1ebieski/logic-captcha/README.md

 ## Example Usage

 Simple example.
-Of course, I suggest using the form requests, route-controller-view and assets minified by webpack.
+Of course, I suggest using the form requests, route-controller-view pattern and assets minified by webpack.

 ```php
 use Illuminate\Http\Request;